Mister246/ScriptsJoelsAudioPlayer/README.md

 		- This was still partially laggy and very unclean looking, as the text updated quite slowly compared to the rest of the program.

 	- Search functionality to find a specific folder or audio file.

+	- Fix button scrollbar adjustment error :(

+	- Change how audio files are ordered in the All Audio Files playlist.
+		- Current version alphabetizes.